Nature Center Overview

 A Children's Nature Discovery Area playground is centrally located on San Jacinto Point.
-The playground has a nature theme and features concrete animals, a birds nest, tree trunks, and a rope spider-web for climbing and a Gator Hole boardwalk area for play and a Climbing Treehouse for play and discovery.
+The playground has a nature theme and features concrete animals, a birds nest, tree trunks, and a rope spider-web for climbing, a Gator Hole boardwalk area for play and a Climbing Treehouse.

-Observation blinds and platforms are provided overlooking the ponds.
-A shelter and restrooms were provided on Wooster Point for the use of trail walkers.
+Observation blinds and platforms overlook the ponds.
+A shelter and restrooms are on Wooster Point for the use of trail walkers.